van001/lesscode-fp/README.md

 ## Real-world

+Many of the real-world problems involve :
+- processing data sequentially / concurrently.
+- processing continious stream of data.

 ### Concurrent ###

 Doing bunch of things concurrently, also tolerating failures instead of aborting on error (if a file download fails it is ok, just write the error).